VitorVilela7/SMW-SA1-Pack/readme.txt

 $70:0000-$70:07FF to $41:C000-$41:C7FF.

-Also, note that $70:0800-$70:27FF is now $41:A000-$41:BFFF if you want more SRAM, but only that much.
+Also, note that $70:0800-$70:27FF is now
+$41:A000-$41:BFFF if you want more SRAM, but only that much.
 16 KB should be enough for SRAM unless you're working on something that really wastes space.
+Alternatively, you can use MarioE/LX5's BW-RAM plus patch, which makes the job easier.

+For more information, see the Memory Map Summary file located in docs folder.
+It also contains information about the remapped sprite tables, which will likely cause problem if you don't use a special remapping for them.

 Now, knowing all the SRAM/RAM mapping changes, you may
 ask: what is the data at $40:0000-$41:FFFF